hmelo/nuclei_segmenter_counter/README.md

 ## Summary

-The purpose of this project is to demonstrate a simple application of deep learning for solving a problem within digital pathology.
+The purpose of this project is to demonstrate a simple deep learning application for solving a problem within digital pathology.
 Some of the main image analysis tasks in digital pathology include detection and counting (e.g., mitotic events), segmentation (e.g., nuclei), and tissue classification (e.g., cancerous vs. non-cancerous).
 Unfortunately, issues with slide preparation, variations in staining and scanning across sites, and vendor platforms, as well as biological variance, such as the presentation of different grades of disease, make these image analysis tasks particularly challenging [1].
 Traditional approaches rely heavily on task-specific “handcrafted” features and require extensive manual tuning to accommodate these variances which is expensive and inefficient [1,2].
 Deep learning may be ideally suited to tackle these challenges as it offers a more domain agnostic approach combining both feature discovery and implementation to maximally discriminate between the classes of interest.

 The first step towards tackling these issues is perhaps to create a general AI tool to help pathologists segment and count cells within a sample slide.